 things go wrong with people and systems.
 The course will also look

 at how to use lessons learned to apply effective change.

 Who should attend?

-This course is aimed at those relatively new to accident
+This course is aimed at those who are relatively new to accident

-investigation and human factors or wish to consolidate their medium
+investigation and human factors or those who wish to consolidate

-level of competence and to share experience and learning with
+their medium level of competence and share experience and learning

 managers, operations managers, quality assurance professionals,